autowarefoundation/autoware.universe/map/autoware_map_projection_loader/README.md

 If you want to use local cartesian WGS84, please specify the map origin as well.

+Currently LocalCartesian can only be used in lanelet2_map_loader, packages like gnss_poser doesn't support it right now.

 ```yaml
 # map_projector_info.yaml
 projector_type: LocalCartesian